Keta: Keta Lagoon

-Keta Lagoon is the largest lagoon in Ghana with a water area of 300 km^{2}.
-This is located in a larger wetlands protected area of 1200 km^{2}.
-It is a stopping point for a large number of migratory birds and provides a breeding ground for sea turtles.

-The Keta Lagoon is known for its immense quantity of salt.
+Keta Lagoon is the largest lagoon in Ghana with a water area of 300km^{2}.
+This is located in a larger wetlands protected area of 1200km^{2}.
+It is a stopping point for a large number of migratory birds and provides a breeding ground for sea turtles.The Keta Lagoon is known for its immense quantity of salt.

 Oil

 Petroleum has been found at the Keta Basin.
 Experts are against the exploitation because it will lead to the destruction of land and lives, as well as some sources of livelihood.

+Development Projects

+Keta has benefits from a number of initiatives towards development.
+This includes;